mattcooperdev/coopgarms/README.md

 ### SEO

-Keyword strategies were checked with the Google metrics to establish for the business.
-These were checked in the UK adn Europe, where the business would imagine it's main demographic to be.
-These were then refined accordingly and added to the meta data and throughout the Site (mainly in the Blog and the product descriptions) to enhance SEO performance.
+Keyword strategies were checked with the Google metrics to establish best practice for the business.
+These were checked in the UK and Europe, where the business' main demographic would be targetted.
+These were then refined accordingly and added to both the meta data and throughout the Site (mainly in the Blog and the product descriptions) to enhance SEO performance.

 Sitemap and Robots files were added to further improve SEO.